You can still go to the movies this Fall, Swine Flu or no Swine Flu. The trick is being smart about public places.

 The lesson here?
 Don’t be paranoid of the Swine Flu, but do be aware.
 Wash your hands (it can’t be said enough), don’t touch anything you don’t have to, and don’t sit next to sick people at the cinema.

-Don’t forget to print out your free PeeTimes for the cinema, or use the iPhone mobile RunPee App to help you decide when to run to to the restroom during your movie.
+Don’t forget to use the RunPee App to help you decide when to run to to the restroom during your movie.